The64thGamer/cheeseepedia/content/quetnczyjsbvgplm/content.md

-***CEC-Stage Rosetta*** was a special software created by *Dave Philipson* in 1997 used to translate programming from the 3-Stage to the {{< wiki-link "Cyberamics" >}} stage.
-This was done to reduce unneeded programming of characters across both stages and began use in the {{< wiki-link "August 1997 Show" >}} showtape.
-The name *CEC-Stage Rosetta* was used as the software could be described as 'Translating' the programming information from the 3-Stage {{< wiki-link "Bit Chart" >}} to the {{< wiki-link "Cyberamics" >}} equivalent bits.
+***CEC-Stage Rosetta*** was a special software created by *Dave Philipson* in 1997 used to translate programming from the 3-Stage to the [Cyberamics] stage.
+This was done to reduce unneeded programming of characters across both stages and began use in the [August 1997 Show] showtape.
+The name *CEC-Stage Rosetta* was used as the software could be described as 'Translating' the programming information from the 3-Stage [Bit Chart] to the [Cyberamics] equivalent bits.

 ## Conversion Process

 The conversion process can be reverse engineered by comparing multiple showtapes' signals from both stages.
 Given this, showtapes where signal data is lost or private for CEC-Stage can be recreated from the official conversion chart, assuming no bugs or additional programming wasn't added in the official release.
-Bits will be named and numbered by their conversion to the ***Road, 1 + 2*** {{< wiki-link "Bit Chart" >}} format.
+Bits will be named and numbered by their conversion to the ***Road, 1 + 2*** [Bit Chart] format.
 Other Cyberamic stages before the creation of the *CEC-Stage Rosetta* software would be using the bits for different purposes.

 ### Top Drawer